Getting Started

 NServiceBus works with many different technology stacks, offering choices for transport and persistence.
 Out of the box, defaults are provided for serialization, dependency injection, and logging.
 These defaults can be overridden if a specific technology is required.

 The NServiceBus message processing and dispatching pipeline is modular and extensible.
 Message mutators inject code into the pipeline to modify messages as they are being sent or received.
-More complex pipeline manipulation can be done with behaviors.
+More complex pipeline manipulation are possible with behaviors.
 NServiceBus extensions can be packaged up as features, which can add behaviors to the pipeline and create tasks that get run when an endpoint starts and stops.
 Many of the existing capabilities of NServiceBus are implemented as behaviors and features.

 Particular Service Platform